Consumer Ownership Guide · Beauty Products · 2025–2026

 Extractive

-Founder departure following a 2023 acquisition by a…
+Founder departure immediately following Unilever acquisition in 2023…

 London, UK